GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/4_Running_pggb.md

     ```

 The job can be submitted using the `sbatch` command as follows.
-Take note of the job ID for tracking the run.
+Take a note of the job ID for tracking the run.

     ```bash
     sbatch pggb_5NM.sl